ls1intum/Artemis/README.md

 ## Data Model

-The ArTEMiS application server uses the following data model in the MySQL database.
+The ArTEMiS application server uses a data model in the MySQL database.
+The followind UML class diagram shows a simplified version of it.
 It supports multiple courses with multiple exercises.
 Each student in the participating student group can participate in the exercise by clicking the **Start Exercise** button.
 Then a repository and a build plan for the student (User) will be created and configured.
 The initialization state variable (Enum) helps to track the progress of this complex operation and allows to recover from errors.
 A student can submit multiple solutions by committing and pushing the source code changes to a given example code into the version control system.
 Each submission is automatically tested by the continuous integration server, which notifies the ArTEMiS application server, when a new result exists.
 In addition, teaching assistants can assess student solutions and "manaully" create results.

 ![Data Model](doc/DataModel.png "Data Model")

-In the future, we want to allow different types of exercises, so expect multiple subclasses for programming, modeling and quiz exercises.
+**Please note:** The real data model has become a bit more complex.
+We allow different types of exercises by having multiple subclasses for programming, modeling and quiz exercises.
+For each result, we store feedback and a submission.
+Quiz exercises support multiple choice and drag and drop questions.

 ## Server Architecture